-Now, in 2021, CPP is the largest organization of its kind in the US, distributing pet food at 93 monthly pet food banks in 29 Colorado counties and assisting 100 animal rescues with food and supplies throughout the whole state of Colorado.
+Now, in 2022, CPP is the largest organization of its kind in the US, distributing pet food at 105 monthly pet food banks in 29 Colorado counties and assisting over 100 animal rescues with food and supplies throughout the whole state of Colorado.
 We are constantly adding new locations and partners.

 A note about Animal Haus: In March 2018, Colorado Pet Pantry merged with a separate local pet food bank called Animal Haus, to combine efforts and help even more people and pets.
 Prior to its spin-off in March 2018, Colorado Pet Pantry was a project of the Colorado Nonprofit Development Center (CNDC).

 How We Work

 We partner and distribute directly out of “human” food banks because 1) they have an established relationship with the neighborhood, 2) we can leverage their administrative processes and their buildings, and 3) the availability of pet food helps to ensure that the already limited “human” food is reserved for the humans and pets receive balanced meals.